-Knowing photography lighting basics to use to light your subject, regardless of the situation you are in, can often be challenging.
-There are several variables to consider, from determining what your flash settings should be, to knowing if you should use a reflector, to using the proper placement of your subject in relation to the light.
+Lighting is one of the first things you need to perfect as you start your journey as a wedding photographer.
+Learning how to light your subject or subjects - regardless of the situation you are in - can often be challenging.
+There are several variables to consider, from determining what your flash settings should be, to knowing if and when you should use a reflector, to using the proper placement of your subject in relation to the light.
 Add a wedding day timeline into the mix, and you can be left feeling quite overwhelmed.
-How can you work with light in the proper way to help you create images you desire?
+We don’t blame you, and to help you understand lighting a little better, in this blog, we share some photography lighting basics that could help you get started.

 Photography Lighting Basics